caarlosjoaquin/Path-Loss-measumerent/README.md

 # Conclusion

 In conclusion, while the path loss curve may exhibit imperfections, it offers a powerful tool for understanding the interplay of distance and environmental factors in signal attenuation.
 These insights not only aid in diagnosing and mitigating issues in existing networks but also pave the way for the design of more resilient and efficient communication systems.
 By addressing measurement errors and leveraging both theoretical and empirical models, the accuracy and applicability of path loss studies can be significantly enhanced, ultimately contributing to the advancement of wireless communication technologies.

+# References

+1. M. Moreno et al., "NB-IoT Path Loss Experimental Measurements in Urban Outdoor Environments," 2024 14th International Symposium on Communication Systems, Networks and Digital Signal Processing (CSNDSP), Rome, Italy, 2024, pp. 120-124.

+2. G. Caso, Ö. Alay, L. De Nardis, A. Brunström, M. Neri, and M. G. Di Benedetto, "Empirical Models for NB-IoT Path Loss in an Urban Scenario," IEEE Internet of Things Journal, vol. 8, no. 17, pp. 13774–13788, Sep.
+2021, doi: 10.1109/JIOT.2021.3068148

+3. M. Hata, "Empirical formula for propagation loss in land mobile radio services," IEEE Transactions on Vehicular Technology, vol. 29, no. 3, pp. 317–325, 1980.

+4. W. L. Stutzman and G. A. Thiele, Antenna Theory and Design, 2nd ed.
+New York, NY, USA: Wiley, 1998.

+5. H. T. Friis, "A note on a simple transmission formula," Proceedings of the IRE, vol. 34, no. 5, pp. 254–256, May 1946.
+​
+6. S. Saunders and A. Aragón-Zavala, Antennas and Propagation for Wireless Communication Systems, 2nd ed., Wiley, 2007

+7. "Urban Radio Propagation Models," IEEE Communications Magazine, vol. 52, no. 9, pp. 90-96, 2014.

+8. R. H. Clarke, "A statistical theory of mobile-radio reception," The Bell System Technical Journal, vol. 47, no. 6, pp. 957-1000, 1968.